jguenat/account-invoicing/account_invoice_mass_sending/README.rst

 Two channel are available for queue job:

-* root.PREPARE_SEND_PRINT_INVOICE: jobs which will create sending jobs (with the following channel)
+* root.prepare_send_print_invoice: jobs which will create sending jobs (with the following channel)
-* root.SEND_PRINT_INVOICE: jobs which will send the mail
+* root.send_print_invoice: jobs which will send the mail

+Channels have to be defined as mentionned in https://github.com/OCA/queue otherwise jobs will default to root channel

 Usage
 =====

-On the invoices list view, select the invoices to send and click on 'Action > Send & print'.
+On the invoices list view, select the invoices to send and click on 'Action > Mass Send & print'.

+A wizard open where you can select a mail template.

 It will use the existing 'SEND & PRINT' action on the invoice with the default value.